l-d-s/rankGap/README.md

 ```

 We illustrate the package using data from a comparison of (disease vs.
-wild-type) gene expression differences in mice with three relate genetic
+wild-type) gene expression differences in B cells of mice with three
-diseases (Mendelian Disorders of the Epigenetic Machinery, or MDEMs).
+related genetic diseases (Mendelian Disorders of the Epigenetic
+Machinery, or MDEMs).
+Our question is: how much “overlap” is there in
+the gene expression changes across the conditions?

 Importantly, diseased mice were compared with littermate controls, so we
 expect technical errors across the three (disease vs. wilde-type)
 comparisons to be independent.

 The data are from (Luperchio et. al., 2021); `d_B_limma` contains output
-from a limma reanalysis of the raw read counts:
+from limma reanalyses of the raw read counts:

 ``` r
 tibble::tibble(d_B_limma) |> head(3)